No-Prep vs Minimal-Prep Veneers: What's Best?

 What is the difference between no-prep and minimal-prep veneers?

-No-prep means zero enamel is removed before bonding.
-Minimal-prep means a conservative, case-dependent amount of enamel is adjusted to create space for the porcelain.
-Minimal-prep gives the dentist more control over contour, fit, and bite — which is why it suits a wider range of patients and delivers more predictable results.
+No-prep means zero enamel is removed before bonding — suitable only for specific cases.
+Minimal-prep means a conservative, case-dependent amount of enamel may be adjusted to create space for the porcelain.
+In some minimal-prep cases, no drilling is needed at all.
+Minimal-prep gives the dentist more control over contour, fit, and bite, which is why it suits a wider range of patients.

 Do no-prep veneers last?

 Longevity is case-dependent.
-On well-selected cases (small or worn teeth), no-prep porcelain veneers can last many years with proper care.
-However, the bond to smooth, unprepared enamel is slightly weaker than to a prepared surface, so there is a marginally higher risk of debonding over time compared to minimal-prep veneers.
+On well-selected cases, no-prep porcelain veneers can last many years with proper care.
+However, bonding to smooth, unprepared enamel can be slightly weaker than to a prepared surface, so there may be a marginally higher risk of debonding over time.
+Minimal-prep E-max veneers are generally considered more predictable for long-term durability.

 Do veneers ruin your teeth?